-The “Other Continents” section focuses on understanding how scholars outside of North America understand and practice their research in the field of religion and literature.
+The “Global Regions” section focuses on understanding how scholars outside of North America understand and practice their research in the field of religion and literature.
+This page is still incomplete and under development.

 Chinese Christianity and Literature